1 Samuel 2

 Eli knows the right words.
 He knows the weight of sin against the Lord.
 His theology is sound.
 But his action is none.
 He rebukes, but he does not remove them from office.
 He speaks truth but enforces nothing.

 The reason they did not listen is given plainly: the Lord had already decided to judge them.
 They were past repentance.
-Their fate was sealed, not because their sin was too great for God to forgive, but because they were determined to continue in it, and God's judgment was already moving toward them.
+Their fate was sealed because they were determined to continue in their sin, and God's judgment was already moving toward them.
 Eli's words, though correct, could not turn them because they were already lost.

 1 Samuel 2:26-36The Faithful Priest Promised